Things to Do in Deadwood SD for First-Timers

 Things to do in Deadwood SD- Madame Peacock

-For the experience alone (not for the local beer options – there are none, put this on your list of things to do in Deadwood SD.
+For the experience alone (and the novelty of sipping while shopping), this deserves a spot on your list of unique things to do in Deadwood SD.

 Eat until your pants burst